 Joanna Holt (boardmember)

+Joanna Holt is assistant professor of Science Education at the Centre for Applied Research in Education at the Amsterdam University of Applied Sciences (AUAS).
 Joanna obtained her PhD in extragalactic astrophysics in Sheffield, UK in 2005.
-After a number of years in postdoctoral research in Sheffield and Leiden, Joanna’s interest shifted towards education and outreach and she moved to ESTEC to work in the ESA education team.
-In 2016, Joanna became the chair of the Science & Humanities group at the Primary Teacher Training Institute (Pabo) of the Amsterdam University of Applied Sciences (AUAS), lecturing in Science in Primary Education.
-In June 2020, Joanna moved to the Science and Mathematics Education Research group of the AUAS.
+After a number of years in postdoctoral research in Sheffield and Leiden, Joanna’s interest shifted towards education and public engagement, and she moved to ESTEC to work in the ESA education team.
+In 2016, Joanna became the chair of the Science & Humanities group at the Primary Teacher Training Institute (Pabo) of the, lecturing in Science in Primary Education before taking up her current role in 2020.
 Alongside her position at the AUAS, Joanna works as the Education Manager for the Netherlands Research School for Astronomy (NOVA), based at the University of Amsterdam.
 Joanna is also the IAU National Coordinator for Astronomy Education for the Netherlands and is a member of the editorial board for natuurkunde.nl.
-In DBHC, Joanna will combine her expertise in astrophysics and education, co-leading WP7 with Pedro Russo and contributing to the other three educational WP.
+In DBHC, Joanna will combine her expertise in astrophysics and education, co-leading WP7 with Pedro Russo, supervising the WP7 PhD project and contributing to the other three educational WP.

 Gideon Koekoek (boardmember)